 Pushing the envelope like Oracle does, it’s only a matter of time before customers fight back.
 Mars sued Oracle over an audit gone bad.
 Palisade had a front row seat during that brouhaha as we directly worked with Mars through that entire process.
 Now comes word of another lawsuit.
 This one is slightly different, but, if the allegations are true, it is more evidence of Oracle using their licensing and contracting as a way to sell more cloud services, even when a customer does not want those cloud services.

-First, Oracle allegedly took away the client’s “Red Keys.”
+Firstly, Oracle allegedly took away the client’s “Red Keys”.
 The Red Keys contain the software code that Micros customers can use to upgrade their systems.
-These are keys that A&E says they paid for.
-Copies of contracts are attached to the end of the complaint.
-According to the complaint “Oracle, however, has advised Plaintiffs that – despite the express licenses granted by the Micros Sales Contracts … it is Oracle’s position that Plaintiffs lack valid licenses.”
-Oracle just refused to recognize the customer was licensed, and, there is nothing in the complaint saying that Oracle tried to sell them more licenses.
+These are keys that A&E said they paid for.
+Copies of contracts were attached to the end of the complaint.
+According to the complaint, “Oracle, however, has advised Plaintiffs that – despite the express licenses granted by the Micros Sales Contracts … it is Oracle’s position that Plaintiffs lack valid licenses.”
+Oracle just refused to recognize that the customer was licensed, and, there was nothing in the complaint saying that Oracle tried to sell them more licenses.

-Second, according to A&E, they attempted to bring in a third party consultant to repair the Micros systems.
+Secondly, according to A&E, they attempted to bring in a third party consultant to repair the Micros systems.
 That third party wanted Oracle to confirm that A&E was licensed, but Oracle refused to provide that confirmation.
 The result was that the third party would not do the repairs.
-You can see clearly, in A&Es view, Oracle is using their position of holding the licensing information to stifle A&Es efforts to get back up and running.
+You can see clearly, in A&E’s view, that Oracle is using their position of holding the licensing information to stifle A&Es efforts to get back up and running.

-So why would Oracle put so much pressure on a good client, who paid their bills, and just wanted to use the Micros solution they had always used?
-Well, that answer is also in the complaint.
+Why would Oracle put so much pressure on a good client, who paid their bills, and just wanted to use the Micros solution they had always used?
+That answer is also in the complaint.
 According to A&E, “Oracle has purposefully and knowingly engaged in a deliberate and purposeful scheme to force owners of RES 3700 [Micros] to abandon that system and upgrade (at a substantial cost) to Oracle’s subscription-based Simphony Point-of-Sale system.”
-Now, just to connect the dots back to cloud, Oracle describes Simphony as “the premiere cloud and mobile hospitality management platform.”
+To connect the dots back to cloud, Oracle describes Simphony as “the premiere cloud and mobile hospitality management platform”.